BEADL/NWB_Hackathon_13/docs/hackathon_exercise.md

 ## Tips
 - While implementing the task, work yourself through the five different tabs inside the BEADL Designer from "left to right"
 - Look at the template implementation of the Light Chasing Task at the BEADL [online documentation](https://beadl.github.io/BEADL_Designer/BEADL_Template_LightChasingTask.html)

+## Possible Task Implementation
+One possible BEADL implementation of this task can be downloaded [here]() as `.json` file that can be imported into the user's workspace.